Home Assistant Light MCP Server

 Try it

-Show me all the lights and their current colors
+Show me all the lights and their current status.

-Save the current lighting setup as a new scene called Movie Night
+Save the current lighting configuration as Movie Night.

 Frequently Asked Questions